Spacetime dynamics of spinning particles - exact electromagnetic analogies: Dynamical manifestations of the symmetries of the magnetic tidal tensors

-{}{}Consider for example the case $a/M=0.8$, $\Lambda M^{2}=0.001$.
-Solving equation~\eqref{eq:circ-geo-eq} for $r$, we find, as the only acceptable solution $r\simeq14.2025M$ (the other roots are either complex or fall within the horizon

-{}{}).
-We can easily see from equations~\eqref{eq:horizons} and \eqref{eq:timelike} that this geodesic is both time-like and outside the event horizon.
+We cannot analytically solve this equation for $r$ in general, but for our purposes it suffices to numerically show that such an $r$ exists for some particular cases of $a$ and $\Lambda$.
+Consider for example the case $a/M=0.8$, $\Lambda M^{2}=0.001$.
+Solving equation~\eqref{eq:circ-geo-eq} for $r$, we find, as the only acceptable solution, $r\simeq14.2025M$ (the other roots are either complex or fall within the horizon).
+This geodesic is time-like and lies outside the event horizon, as one can see from Eq. \eqref{eq:horizons}.
 Obviously, several other solutions of~\eqref{eq:circ-geo-eq} for different values of $a$ and $\Lambda$ are possible.
 We generically find that, for fixed $a/M$, decreasing values of $\Lambda M^{2}$ correspond to solutions of~\eqref{eq:circ-geo-eq} with increasing values of $r$.
-These solutions seem to be all unstable, however.